Minimax optimal rates for Mondrian trees and forests: Local and global properties of the Mondrian process

-To control the risk of the Mondrian Tree and Mondrian Forest, we need an upper bound on the number of cells in a Mondrian partition.
-Quite surprisingly, this quantity can be computed exactly, as shown in Proposition~\ref{prop:number-cells}.
+In order to control the risk of Mondrian Trees and Forests, we need an upper bound on the number of cells in a Mondrian partition.
+Quite surprisingly, the expectation of this quantity can be computed exactly, as shown in Proposition~\ref{prop:number-cells}.